lsaravia/MetawebsAssembly/MetawebsAssembly.md

 Our results showed that the local, regional and meta-webs present a similar general pattern regarding motif frequency.
 In this sense, highest frequency was observed for the competition (exploitative and apparent, in this order) and omnivory motifs, which were over-represented with respect to random networks.
 On the contrary, the tri-trophic motif exhibited a lower frequency and was under-represented.
 Although such similar pattern, the frequency of the two competitive motifs in the local food web displayed an important difference: apparent competition was much higher than exploitative competition.
 Contrary to our expectations, the meta-web had the highest modularity and small-world-ness with values significantly different from the random networks.
 The regional and local food webs presented a similar structure with progressively less modularity and small-world-ness.
 Besides, the local web did not differ as expected from random networks regarding small-world-ness.
 As all networks displayed a comparable motif pattern, it seems that the food web structure is determined by evolutionary processes, neither assembly processes nor dynamical constraints have a strong influence on it.

+## Abstract 2

+The idea that ecological networks are built in a sequence of colonization events is not new but has been mostly applied to competitive interactions.
+Similar processes act in trophic networks (food webs): a regional pool of species is the source from which species colonize local areas, called the meta-web.
+Local food webs are realizations of meta-webs that result from assembly processes influenced by migration, habitat filtering, stochastic factors, and dynamical constraints imposed by food web structure.
+In the present study we analyse three spatial scales: the marine Antarctic meta-web representing an area of 34.8 million Km^2^, the regional Weddell Sea (3.5 million Km^2^) and the local Potter Cove (6.8 Km^2^).
+The meta-web was built using a dietary database of the Southern Ocean including species located at latitudes higher than 60°S. This set of species takes into account only the predator-prey interactions and does not have a real network structure.
+We analyse how this nested set of food-webs change across scales using properties at three levels: emergent global properties that take into account the whole network (like modularity), sub-structural properties that consider several nodes (like motifs), and properties related to one node (like topological roles).
+The global properties that are important for food webs stability and resilience: trophic coherence that is the tendency of nodes to fall into well defined trophic levels; a quantitative measure of the small-world topology, which refers to networks with a short mean path length between species and tightly interconnected clusters of nodes and modularity: the existence of subsets of species that interact more frequently among each other than with other species.
+As the intermediate level property, we analysed the frequency of three-node motifs that are important for food-webs.
+And as node-level property we analysed the within node degree that measures well a species is connected to other species inside the module, and the among-module connectivity that estimates how well a species is linked across modules.
+The meta-web had the highest modularity and small-world-ness with values significantly different from the random networks.
+The regional and local food webs presented a similar structure with progressively less modularity and small-world-ness.
+The coherence showed an opposite pattern with the meta web more similar to a random null model, and the local food web more different.
+Regarding motif frequency, the local, regional and meta-webs present a similar general pattern: highest frequency was observed for the competition (exploitative and apparent, in this order) and omnivory motifs, which were over-represented with respect to random networks.
+On the contrary, the tri-trophic motif exhibited a lower frequency and was under-represented.
+Beside that there are some differences: in the local food web apparent competition was much higher than exploitative competition, and in the meta web omnivory is higher than the others.
+Topological roles display a similar pattern across scales, with one difference the local does not have module hubs, which means less connectivity within modules.
+We expected that the meta-web where more similar to a random network in global properties related to stability and resilience, only coherence showed that pattern.
+Coherence is related to local stability of food webs, this is coincident with the observed motif frequencies, the meta-web showed an excess of the omnivory that is the most unstable motif of the four analysed.
+The meta-web also showed a highly from a random structure regarding topological roles.
+We found that a great portion of the structure of the food webs is determined by evolutionary processes that act on large temporal and spatial scales, but non-adaptative selection or assembly processes also filter unstable structures at a local scale, this there is a mixture of processes determining food web structure.
+One important thing to consider is that the particular assembly process of food webs acts preserving the structure of the meta-web.

 **Leonardo A. Saravia** ^1^ ^2^, **Tomás  I. Marina** ^1^ ^2^ ^3^, **Marleen De Troch** ^4^, **Fernando R. Momo** ^1^ ^2^